Other types of income

 A private individual is not required to declare the tax-free support in his or her income tax return.

-If the sale of electricity is a business activity, the rules on the taxation of the income of a sole proprietor (FIE) must be followed.
+If the sale of electricity is a business activity, the rules on the taxation of the income of a sole proprietor must be followed.
 Business is a person’s independent economic or professional activity, the aim of which is to derive income from the production, sale or intermediation of goods, provision of services, or other activities.

 A natural person who conducts business must register his or her activities in the commercial register.
 Business income from which business-related expenses have been deducted, is subject to income tax and social tax, and contributions to funded pension if the person has subscribed to mandatory funded pension.